pholme/sir/README.md

 # sir
-Pretty quick code for regular (continuous time, Markovian) SIR on networks
+Pretty quick code for regular (continuous time, Markovian) SIR on simple graphs.
+I chatty intro to it here: https://petterhol.me/2018/02/07/fastest-network-sir-code-in-the-east/

-This is code for the susceptible-infected-recovered (SIR) model on simple graphs.

 To get it running you need: